pingcap/tidb/docs/design/2021-03-30-small-table-caching.md

 Other alternatives: use unistore's memory backend as cache.
 The advantage is that there can be indexes.
 But in my opinion, when data is small enough, this benefit does not worth the complexity.

 The cached data needs to be stored in a place in the memory.
 A `CachedTable` struct will be introduced.
-It inherits and reloads the Table. `loadSchema` will periodically load the table information on schema change.
-For  a cached table, the `CachedTable` will be constructed.
+It inherits and overloads the Table. `loadSchema` will periodically load the table information on schema change.
+For a cached table, the `CachedTable` will be reconstructed.

 `CachedTable` implements the `Table`  interface, and overloads the `AddRecord` method.
 When AddRecord is called, the lock meta information needs to be checked first.
 This operation needs to acquire the "write" lock, that is to say, make the `lock_type` field of the meta table to ‘WRITE’.
 After confirming that the lease time of the previous ‘READ’ lock has expired, the operation can be executed.